zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-When generating SDK instances, the input parameter is an **options** object, and the **options** object includes the following parameters：
+When generating SDK instances, the input parameter is an **options** object, and the **options** object includes the following parameters:

 ============      ========     ==============================
   Parameter        Type         Description
 ============      ========     ==============================
-  host             String       ip address:port
+  host             String       Ip address:port
 ============      ========     ==============================

-The specific example is as follows:
+The example is as follows:

 ::